seoklab/ComMat/README.md

 ```

 The run_inference.sh script contains an example execution command.
 When you provide a FASTA file and a seed size, the script generates different structures up to the specified seed size and outputs them in the output_folder/relaxed directory with ranking labels.
 For instance, if the file is named relaxed/7sn1_H_L_#_1.pdb, it indicates that this structure has a ranking of 1.
+If you want to quickly obtain unrelaxed structures and use a separate relaxation tool, you can use the outputs in the output_folder/unrelaxed directory.

 Due to technical issues, the AF2rank tool could not be included, but you can download and use it from [ColabDesign](https://github.com/sokrypton/ColabDesign) if needed.